Urinary tract infection - Symptoms of urinary tract infections

 - cloudy urine

-- a need to urinate more frequently, either during the day, or night, or both
+- needing to urinate more often during the day or night, or both

-- an urgent need to urinate (holding in your urine becomes more difficult)
+- an urgent need to go to the toilet (holding in your urine becomes more difficult)

 - blood in your urine (haematuria)